mbanes05/STEMCraft/README.md

 # STEMCraft
-NSBE 1 Hour Hackathon: Todo List
+NSBE 1 Hour Hackathon: To do List